 The Oxford COVID-19 Government Response Tracker collects publicly available information on 11 indicators of government response including school & workplace closures, public events cancellations, restrictions on public gatherings, stay at home requirements, public transport closures, domestic & international travel restrictions, public information campaigns, testing and contact tracing.
 Source: Blavatnik School of Government, Oxford University.
+Data for Australia and NZ do not incorporate the tightening of restrictions announced in the past week.
 Series for South-East Asia, the EU, South America and the Middle East are population-weighted averages for individual constituent countries.
-Data up to 5th August.
+Data up to 19th August.
 Return to "What's New".